apache/activemq-artemis/docs/user-manual/en/message-expiry.md

 the actual `address` and `queue` to hold the expired messages.

 The solution to this problem is to set the `auto-create-expiry-resources` `address-setting` to `true` (it's `false` by default) so that the broker will create the `address` and `queue` to deal with the expired messages automatically.
 The `address` created will be the one defined by the `expiry-address`.
 A `MULTICAST` `queue` will be created on that `address`.
-It will be named by the `address` to which the message was originally sent, and it will have a filter defined using the aforementioned `_AMQ_ORIG_ADDRESS` property so that it will only receive messages sent to the relevant `address`.
+It will be named by the `address` to which the message was previously sent, and it will have a filter defined using the property `_AMQ_ORIG_ADDRESS` so that it will only receive messages sent to the relevant `address`.
 The `queue` name can be configured with a prefix and suffix.
-See the relevant settings in the table below:
+See the relevant settings in the table
+below:

 `address-setting`|default
 ---|---
 `expiry-queue-prefix`|`EXP.`
-`expiry-queue-suffix`|`` (empty string)
+`expiry-queue-suffix`|(empty string)

 Here is an example configuration: